 There are plenty of residential districts of varying character in Smålandsstenar.
 The majority of the houses were built between the 60s and the 80s, but there are also more modern areas and vacant building lots for people wishing to build their own homes.
 Many housing areas are surrounded by green space and have limited through traffic, which makes for a more pleasant living environment.
 Smålandsstenar also has rental apartments and housing cooperatives

 Smålandsstenar offers many leisure activities, both for groups and for the individual.
 There are sports halls, football fields, illuminated jogging trails, an athletics arena and gym and a wealth of associations with various activities.
 The library attracts readers of different ages and there are playgrounds for children of all ages at several places in the community.
-There will be a skate park in the centre of Smålandsstenar from the summer of 2015.
+There is a skate park in the centre of Smålandsstenar.

 The Nissan trail is an 8 km footpath that runs along the Nissan's left bank from Ågårdsfors outside Smålandsstenar in the north to Skeppshult in the south.
 At Svenshult there is a rest area with a fire pit and benches.